 There are so many reasons why I’m still on the pumpkin train in January.
 Not so much the pumpkin itself as much as those delicate seeds inside.
 Pumpkin seeds are incredibly rich in zinc, magnesium, manganese, and chlorophyll, due to their green tones!
-They provide us with the micronutrients that support our immune system, the fiber to feed our microbiome and improve our digestion, and the monounsaturated and polyunsaturated fats to fight inflammation.
+They provide us with the micronutrients that support our immune system and the fiber to feed our microbiome and improve our digestion.

 The Benefits of Flora Raw, Cold-Pressed Pumpkin Seed Oil